smohanty29/soft_active/README.md

 `Post.scoped` - Default scope - same as `only_active`

+Also a class level method `Post.soft_active?` returns true if soft active is enabled for the model.

-### Record soft delete/active
+### Row operations - soft active/inactive

-Default records have active as true, but they can be explicitly set and unset.
+Default records have active as true, but they can be explicitly set and unset using instance methods.

 To set active: